ipfs/ipfs-docs/docs/concepts/hashing.md

 DIGEST (HEX): 0E7071C59DF3B9454D1D18A15270AA36D54F89606A576DC621757AFD44AD1D2E
 ```

-We can now check if the hash contained in the files CID actually equals the checksum for the file:
+We can now check if the hash contained in the CID equals the checksum for the file:

 ```
 echo "0E7071C59DF3B9454D1D18A15270AA36D54F89606A576DC621757AFD44AD1D2E *ubuntu-20.04.1-desktop-amd64.iso" | shasum -a 256 --check